 fossil sync -u fossil clone -u URL local-repo-name fossil unversioned sync

+Notice that the "-u" option does not work on fossil push or fossil pull.
+The "-u" option is only available on "sync" and "clone".
 A rough equivalent of an unversioned pull would be the fossil unversioned revert command.
 The "unversioned revert" command causes the unversioned content on the local repository to overwritten by the unversioned content found on the remote repository.

 (This section outlines the current implementation of unversioned files.
 This is not an interface spec and hence subject to change.)